 What is the super guarantee charge?

-There are many things to remember when paying superannuation for your employees, but knowing the difference between a super guarantee (SG) and the SG charge may just be the most important.
+There are many things to remember when paying superannuation for your employees; but knowing the difference between super guarantee (SG) and the SG charge may just be the most important.

-The SG charge is an additional amount you’d need to lodge and pay to the ATO if you didn’t pay your employees’ super:
+The SG charge is an additional amount you’d need to lodge and pay to us if you didn’t pay your employees’ super:

 - on time by the quarterly due date